Driving Iceland’s Golden Circle: My Recommended Route

 Bad news: Gas in Iceland ain’t cheap!
 If you’re self-driving, this will likely be your largest cost (along with your car rental, of course).

-You’ll also need to factor in money for food (whether you cook your own meals or eat at restaurants) and any entry fees for the off-the-beaten-path attractions that strike your fancy, like the rye bread tasting experience, visiting Kerið Crater, or soaking in a nearby hot spring.
+You’ll also need to factor in money for food (whether you cook your own meals or eat at restaurants), and any entry fees for the other attractions.
 For each attraction that has a fee, we’ve included a price in the description so you can plan accordingly.

 Why is it called the Golden Circle?